nickap/vue-exit-intent/README.md

 Time in milliseconds to debounce user's scrolling

 - **triggerOnPageLoad**
 Show your modal pop-up immediately When a user visits your page.
+**This one TRIGGERS the popup.**

 - **handleScrollBars**
 Composable will handle the value of: `document.body.style.overflowY`.